 One major issue with this function is that in order to this function to work, you need to have two identical values on two different tables.
 So make sure to have this fixed before using it, if not, it will crash.

 Example: The guys from Distilled wrote a great example on how to use the VLOOKUP formula for SEO.
-Although this isn’t 100% relevant for Growth Hackers, it’s still quite useful.
+Although this isn’t 100% relevant for marketers, it’s still quite useful.

 Conclusion: If you don’t understand this function at first, don’t worry.
 Most people (including myself) have had problems at first with this formula.
 Once you understand the logic of this formula, everything will be much easier.